croaky/laptop/learn/books/paysys.md

 when the Check Clearing of the 21st Century Act (Check 21) took effect.
 The act was proposed and sponsored by the Federal Reserve Bank.
 It said that an image of the original is a legal equivalent of the original paper.

+In 2010, the Fed announced that 99% of checks clearing through the Fed were being processed electronically.

+### Roles

+It is the job of the bank of first deposit (a.k.a. the presenting bank) to get the check to the check writer's bank (a.k.a. the paying bank).
+The presenting bank will be credited by the paying bank upon presentation.

+The check writer's bank offers its customers a demand deposit account (DDA) with checking as a feature.
+The bank might offer printed check stock with the transit routing number and account number.

+The check writer writes the check with payee, date, and amount.
+They deliver the check to the recipient.

+The recipient deposits the check where the recipient has a DDA.
+Or, they endorse the check and give it to an intermediary who then assumes the role of recipient of the check.

+The deposit bank credits the customer's account and makes the amount usable by the customer according to its funds availability policy.
+Their policy is constrained by Federal Reserve Bank Regulation CC, which dictates the minimum availability for checks of different kinds.
+Banks may compete on more generous availability terms.

+This bank of first deposit must decide how to clear the check (how to get the check to the check writer's bank).

+Highly automated banks image checks at the point of deposit, in the ATM or at the branch teller's window.

+The bank then determines whether the check is presented under some form of bilateral agreement with the paying bank, or clearing house, or by conversion to ACH.
+If converted to ACH, the check must conform with NACHA rules.

+This deposit bank must then:

+* Deliver the check image to the paying bank
+* Ensure that IRDs (image replacement documents) are printed and delivered to paying banks that do not want to receive images
+* Settle with the paying bank

+A processor or clearing house may handle some or all of these tasks.

+Checks, at times, now clear faster than ACH or cards.
+The costs of transporting paper has been mostly eliminated.
+A check can now be thought of as an up-front paper order to pay, a kind of one-time payment card.

+In the future, one possibility is immediate presentation of a check image from an ATM to a paying bank.
+If the paying bank adopts real-time posting (rather than waiting to post during a nightly batch run), then the deposit bank would know immediately if a check bounces.

+### Ownership

+No single entity owns the checking payments system.
+Each bank chooses how to support checking.

+The regulatory framework for checking is U.S. law, the Uniform Commercial Code.
+It was published in the 1950s and adopted by all 50 states.

+The Federal Reserve Bank issues regulations that implement checking law.

+### Volume and Trends

+The checking is system is large and decentralized, which makes volumes hard to measure.

+It is seeing a sharp decline in use in certain domains such as point of sale payment and bill payment.

+### Economics and Products

+Banks offset costs from check processing with revenues from check products.

+Banks offer consumers and small businesses check writing and deposit capabilities as part of bundled "checking account" products.
+Writing or depositing individual checks is seldom separately priced.
+Banks see check writing as essential for bringing deposits to the bank.

+Non-sufficient funds fees have historically been a significant source of bank revenue.

+Small business accounts work the same way and typically share the same delivery platform but often have caps on the number of checks that can be written in a month, with fees if exceeded.

+Large businesses write many checks for payroll, benefits, and vendors.
+Banks offer checking accounts with transaction fee schedules for them.